fingerprintjs/aev/README.md

 _To get your token, please ping us on [Discord](https://discord.com/invite/P6Ya76HkbF) or email us at android@fingerprintjs.com_
 _(just type `token` in the email subject, no need to compose a body)_
 <br/>
-_The free token is limited to 1M API calls per month while in beta._

 ### Get the request ID